ardacebi/fasttake/README.md

 Important: Screenshots above are updated mostly every day and may subject to change when you build the app on your computer.
 Major and minor changes are done every day and every hour.

 ## Features
-The main idea and the function of the app is to documentate the ideas (and things) that come up on your mind instantly without forgetting them.
+The main idea and the function of the app is to document the ideas (and things) that come up on your mind instantly without forgetting them.

 Coming soon (after roadmap finishes)